Akshaykumar05/Keen-Able-Internship/README.md

 5. On-line session by Shreesh Chaudhary on "Storytelling".
 (I shared my Vipassana experience along with PPT) (18/11/23)
 6. Book Reading **"But, How Do It Know"**.
 Purpose: to develope curiosity.
 7. How to ask Good Questions.
+8. How to search on Google.

+## Technical (40 task)
+1. File and Folder Create Command (TOUCH, MKDIR, VIM )
+* Touch: used to create, change and modify the timestamps of a file.
+  - **cat command**: It is used to create the file with content.
+  - **Touch command**: It is used to create a file without any content.
+The file created using the touch command is empty.
+This command can be used when the user doesn’t have data to store at the time of file creation.
+* mkdir:
+* vim:

+3. File and Folder Permission (CHOWN, CHMOD, CHGRP)
+4. Check File/Folder/Content (LS, LL, CAT, GREP, HEAD, TAIL, LESS, MORE, ECHO)
+5. Copy and Move Command (RM, CP, MV, SCP, RSYNC)
+6. User/Group and Access (USERADD, USERDEL, USERMOD, GROUPADD, GROUPDEL, SU, SUDO, SSH,)